19-Ton Magnet Augments NIH MRI Facility

 In 1987, NIH hosted its first human research MRI magnet, a 1.5-Tesla machine made by GE.
 Because the field generated by the magnet was so large, GE designed an add-on to Bldg.
 10 that has grown into the present NMR Center.
 The location outside of the main part of Bldg.
 10 shielded the machine from harming any metal-bearing neighbors, said Dr. Alan Koretsky, NMRF director for the past 19 years who has recently stepped out of his role as NINDS scientific director.

-The new 7T magnet is self-shielded, as are most new-generation magnets, so that the large center—initially pioneered by first Office of Research Services director (and NIDDK scientist) Dr. Ted Becker—can continue to accommodate more and stronger MRI fields without having to grow physically.
-Despite the continuous improvement in magnet technology, the NMR Center has expanded four times during its 31-year lifespan to meet the growing need for research MRI by more and more institutes within the Intramural Research Program.
+The new 7T magnet is self-shielded, as are most new-generation magnets, so that the large center—initially pioneered by former Office of Research Services director (and NIDDK scientist) Dr. Ted Becker—can continue to accommodate more and stronger MRI fields without having to grow physically.
+Despite the continuous improvement in magnet technology, the NMR Center has expanded four times during its 31-year lifespan to accommodate the growing need for research MRI by more and more institutes within the Intramural Research Program.

 The tesla is a unit of magnetic field strength, adopted internationally in 1960 in honor of Nikola Tesla, a Serbian American inventor.
 One T equals 10,000 gauss.
 One talks T only at industrial-grade, or research, applications; a strong refrigerator magnet is about 100 gauss.